WesH0use/AWS_Developer_Notes/Development.md

 You can use X-Ray to collect data across AWS Accounts.
 The X-Ray agent can assume a role to publish data into an account different from the one in which it is running.
 This enables you to publish data from various components of your application into a central account.

+## AWS Cloud Development Kit (CDK)

+The AWS Cloud Development Kit (AWS CDK) is an open-source software development framework to define your cloud application resources using familiar programming languages.

+Provisioning cloud applications can be a challenging process that requires you to perform manual actions, write custom scripts, maintain templates, or learn domain-specific languages.
+AWS CDK uses the familiarity and expressive power of programming languages such as JavaScript/TypeScript, Python, Java, and .NET for modeling your applications.
+It provides you with high-level components called constructs that preconfigure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert. **AWS CDK provisions your resources in a safe, repeatable manner through AWS CloudFormation.** It also enables you to compose and share your own custom constructs that incorporate your organization's requirements, helping you start new projects faster.